jblestang/AIEDFPipeline/docs/ADAPTIVE_LOAD_BALANCING.md

    - Low traffic is confined to worker 2 (cap 192).
    - Best Effort receives a fixed 128-packet cushion for metrics/logging workloads.

-3. **Guard tuning** – Medium and Low guard windows are recomputed from the same EMA.
+3. **Guard tuning** – Medium and Low guard windows are recomputed from the same EMA and capped at ~80 µs.
    High traffic always preempts immediately; Medium guards are skipped altogether when the local High backlog is non-zero.

 4. **Atomic update** – total/priority quotas and guard parameters are written to atomics so worker threads read them without locking.

-## Admission Checks

-Workers consult the current quota before admitting new packets.
-Beyond the quota check, each worker predicts the completion time of the candidate packet using the EMA plus the queued work; if the projected finish would violate the latency budget the packet is dropped immediately instead of sitting in the heap.
-Since the controller updates frequently, the system converges quickly after load swings.

 ## Extensibility